happynclient/happynios/README.md

 This is a tiny iOS implementation of n2n.

 1. It works as a n2n edge to connect to supernode.
 It works on iOS device which need NOT be jailbreaked.
-2. It supports all versions of n2n(v1/v2/v2s/v3).
+2. It supports  n2n v3
-3. Since Apple reject all GPL-only applications, we CANNOT publish it in Apple APP Store.
-You MUST clone source code and compile by yourself.
-4. To compile and run this APP, you MUST have an Apple developer account and have the Network-Extension entitlement.
+3. To compile and run this APP, you MUST have an Apple developer account and have the Network-Extension entitlement.

 some problems which are already known: